t-SNE Exaggerates Clusters, Provably: Misrepresentation of Outliers

 Finally, note the distinction between t-SNE's muted response to outliers and its dramatic sensitivity to poison points.
-We illustrate this distinction on a dataset of BBC news articles \citep{bbc_dataset}, see Figure \ref{fig:outliers_real_world}.
-Given RoBERTa \citep{liu2019roberta} sentence embeddings of these articles (\(n=2225, D=1024\)), we find that injecting $220$ poison points (see Appendix \ref{sec:appendix_outliers_experiment} for the explicit construction) can halve the silhouette score of the t-SNE embedding with respect to the ground-truth labelling, whereas injecting $1100$ large-$\alpha$-outliers slightly improves the silhouette score.
+We illustrate this distinction on a dataset of BBC news articles which cluster into five topics \citep{bbc_dataset}, see Figure \ref{fig:outliers_real_world}.
+Given RoBERTa \citep{liu2019roberta} sentence embeddings of these articles (\(n=2225, D=1024\)), we find that injecting $220$ poison points, i.e.\ roughly 10\% (see Appendix \ref{sec:appendix_outliers_experiment} for the explicit construction) can halve the silhouette score of the t-SNE embedding with respect to the ground-truth labelling, whereas injecting $1100$, i.e.\ roughly 50\%, $\alpha$-outliers for $\alpha \in (0.8,1)$ does not degrade the cluster structure.